-I discovered this gem of a gentleman yesterday evening and wanted to share him with my darling followers and the world.
+I discovered this gem of a gentleman yesterday evening and simply felt the necessity to write about him.

 Anyway, let’s get down to who this guy was and his significance.

 According to the Dictionary of Canadian Biography, he was born in Westhaven, Vermont, March 4, 1827 (924).
 He was the son of a Reverend, Reuben Sawyer, and Laura Wyman.
 He was educated at New London Academy and then Dartmouth College.
 He taught school in Windsor, Vermont for three years before attending a theological institute.
 According to this source, he decided on ministry as a career early on, most likely due to his being baptized when he was twelve.
 He was ordained a minister of the Baptist church in Lawrence, Massachusetts, in 1853.

 Not only was he super successful at this point, but he continued on to be exceptionally successful.
 He became professor of classics at Acadia College in Wolfville, in 1855, which he held for five years.
 During this time, in 1858, he married Maria E. Chase, and the couple had five children overtime, including Everett Wyman Sawyer.
 Artemas returned to Acadia in 1869 as Acadia’s president and held this position for twenty-seven years.